 On January 23, 2012, we received a letter from Southwest Airlines Co. notifying us that AirTran Airways, which became a wholly-owned subsidiary of Southwest Airlines Co. on May 2, 2011, would be deinstalling our internet connectivity equipment from its fleet as part of the process by which Southwest Airlines' and AirTran's fleets will be merged.
-On March 7, 2012, we filed for a preliminary injunction in the Circuit Court of Cook County, Illinois barring AirTran from proceeding with the deinstallation in violation of our connectivity agreement with AirTran.
-Revenue from passengers using the Gogo service while flying on aircraft operated by AirTran accounted for 2% and 3% of our consolidated revenue for the three month period ended March 31, 2012 and for the year ended December 31, 2011, respectively.
+On March 7, 2012, we filed for a preliminary injunction in the Circuit Court of Cook County, Illinois, seeking to bar AirTran from proceeding with the deinstallation in violation of our connectivity agreement with AirTran.
+AirTran subsequently filed a motion to dismiss and on June 13, 2012, the court granted the motion.
+On August 3, 2012, the court granted us the right to file an interlocutory appeal and to amend the complaint.
+Revenue from passengers using the Gogo service while flying on aircraft operated by AirTran accounted for less than 3% of our consolidated revenue for both the six month period ended June 30, 2012 and for the year ended December 31, 2011.
 If we do not succeed in our attempt to enjoin AirTran from deinstalling our equipment, our results of operations would be adversely affected.
 See "Risk Factors-Risks Related to Our Business and Industry-Expenses or liabilities from litigation could adversely affect our results of operations and financial condition."